 Berklee educated pianist and keyboard session musician with over 40 years studio experience.
-I am also a recording and mixing engineer with 3 studio albums, film score, film trailer, and web TV series to my credit.
-I am a *Nord Keyboards endorsed artist*
+Recording and mixing engineer with 3 studio albums, film score, film trailer, and web TV series. *Nord Keyboards endorsed artist*

 4 ReviewsEndorse Paul Zarvis

 Paul's a class act and a good player

 I've been lucky enough to be a professional entertainer for over 50 years and never had a 9 to 5.
 In that time, I've worked with hundreds of musicians.
 In those hundreds of musicians very few stand out in my memory like Paul.

 A singer looks for a musician who can feel what he or she's feeling.
 Paul has that unique ability to know where you're coming from and where you want to take it.
 That my friends is a true pro.
 I know many tech heads but very few with soul to go with the knowledge.
 Paul is all these things.
 I'm now on the other side of the world and wish he was here with me.

 I have played and recorded with Paul for many years.
 He is an A+ player and very creative.

 I highly recommend him for any situation you may need.